sjzeil/CoWeM/Public/courseWebsite/courseWebsite.md

 from there, completely losing all memory of the URL form which the document was obtained.)

-The `homeurl` and `emailurl` values are used in the footer information at the bottom of most pages.
-However, if the `forumurl` is non-empty, the email links are replaced by Javascript code to provide access to a course Forum.
+The `homeurl` and `email` values are used in the footer information at the bottom of most pages.

+The `bbURL` and `forums` entries are used to interface with a Blackboard course.
+The proper value for the `bbURL` should be the link to a specific course on Blackboard (go to your list of courses for the semester, right-click and copy the link).
+Similarly, the proper value for `forums` can be found by right-clicking and saving the link of any "tool link" in Blackboard.
+If non-empty, each of these adds another icon and link to the navigation header/footer for all documents.

+That `bbURL` entry is also important because it sets up "smart" linking for Blackboard.
+Most Blackboard URLs cannot be simply copied and pasted from a browser into a webpage link and used later frm outside of Blackboard.
+But both the `forums` URL and most links within documents preceded by "bb:" will be rewritten, using the value of `bbURL`, into a legal external Blackboard URL.

 The `deploymentDestination` names the directory to which the final content is copied when `ant deploy` is run.

+The last three entries are used to locate important Javascript and CSS resources.
+I find it useful, for performance reasons, to keep these on the same server as the one serving the course website, though they can be shared by multiple course websites on that same server.

 ## Directory/outline.xml